I am the father of 8 wonderful children. I am a man of faith and love to write about a variety of life experiences.

 I offered prayers for my wife and children, for past hurts to be healed, for my own soul and for the soul of our nation.
 I could sense the prayers being said for me.
 There were times throughout the day and even in the middle of the night when I felt showered by God's grace.
 I had a profound sense that many people were united in prayer for me, all at the same time whether they realized it or not.

 Typical Daily Routine

-The doctor said that after about 5 days of treatment with Remdesivir I might be well enough to come home.
-They also continued to reduce the oxygen level from 6 to 0 to see if I could maintain at least 90% on my own.
+The doctor said that after 5 days of treatment with Remdesivir I might be well enough to go home.
+They continued to reduce the oxygen level from 6 to 0 to see if I could maintain at least 90% on my own.